dexset/descore/doc/des/math/linear/matrix.md

 and `vals` can be values, arrays, vectors, etc.
 Count of them must be `iH*iW`.

-Matrix can initialize from other matrix if dim sizes is compatible.
+Matrix can be initialized from other matrix if dim sizes is compatible.

 ```d
     auto fill( in E[] vals... ); // fill data same in ctor